 February Is Heart Month

-We are officially over halfway through American Heart Month.
+February is American Heart Month.
 Have you done anything to help take care of your heart this month?
 It is up to US to take control of the things that we can in our lifestyle to keep our ticker as healthy and strong as it can be!
 Some highlighted points from the Center for Disease Control reiterates the burden that is heart disease in America.

 Several other medical conditions and lifestyle choices can also put people at a higher risk for heart disease, including: